-UNICON is a global consortium of business-school-based executive education organizations.
 UNICON's Members are business schools and other educational institutions that provide education and training to leaders in business, non-profits, and other areas through a wide variety learning settings (such members, along with their affiliates, agents, employees, officers, directors, and representatives shall hereinafter be collectively referred to as "Members").
 UNICON provides many services to Members including conferences, research, benchmarking, sharing of best practices, recruitment and job-posting services, and networking.
 These services are provided to help Members gain new knowledge, understanding, perspectives, and capabilities to enhance the effectiveness and efficiencies of their operations and provide better education to their customers.
 By providing these services, Members are able to stay at the forefront of the executive education industry, constantly innovating to ensure Members are providing superior services to customers.